AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Lists of exclusions

-The exclusion lists allow you to select sites for which the VPN should be enabled and for which — disabled.
+The exclusion lists allow you to select sites for which the VPN should be enabled — and vice versa.
 To reach the *Exclusions* section, tap the second icon from the left at the bottom of the screen.

 There are two modes: in *General mode* sites from the exclusions list are excluded, and in *Selective mode*, they will be the only ones where AdGuard VPN works.